Eghosa-Dataguy/Chocolate-Sales-SQL-Project/README.md

 10. 25 premium-tier products priced at $15.00, all above the $9.00 catalogue average

-## Business Recommendations & Strategy⭐
+## Business Strategy  & Recommendations ⭐
 ---

 1. Optimize Discount Strategy